ebzzry/ebzzry.github.io/kvm.md

 [GitHub page](https://github.com/qemu/qemu).

-I hope this post helped you, in one way or another, learn more about QEMU and what it has to offer.
+I hope this post helped you, in one way or another, learn more about QEMU and KVM and what it has to offer.
 Ciao!